 Group fitness classes

 Physical activity helps prevent illness, controls weight, relieves tension, and strengthens your muscles and cardiovascular system.
 Some research studies have indicated that increases in physical activity are linked to an increased GPA and likelihood of graduation.

 Visit the Health Center when you have an injury, illness, need a health screening, vaccinations, sexual health information, travel health information, and travel preparation.

 The Health Promotions office is dedicated to providing you the information needed to make good decisions around health.
 Contact our office if you’re interested in well-being workshops including: responsible alcohol use, stress management, anxiety management, resilience, nutrition, body image, weight management, and more!
 Please make requests at least two weeks prior to your workshop or event.

-Check the Master Calendar, and the Student Gateway announcements section for virtual events, programming, and tips and other information.
+Check the Master Calendar, and the Student Gateway announcements section for events, programming, workshops and other information.

 - Surviving Finals Tips and Tidbits, 4th Monday of each Block over the lunch hour (11:30-1:00pm) on the OC.

 - Yoga with Catherine.
 Tuesdays 3:30-4:30 in Hall Perrine